 Current performing and visual arts

-Our work is rooted in our strong confidence in the importance of art.
-Art does not necessarily have to be 'useful', to serve any particular purpose.
-Rather, we believe that art can prompt each of us to reflect on our own life and world, encouraging new insights.
-Art offers sensory experiences, it can tell stories or invite discussion.
+Our work is rooted in our strong belief in the importance of art.
+Art does not necessarily have to be 'useful' or serve any particular purpose.
+Rather, we believe that art can prompt each of us to reflect on our own lives and world, encouraging new insights.
+Art offers sensory experiences, it can tell stories or initiate debates.
 Art does not serve just one purpose, but many.

 We want to support the wealth of ideas and high-quality creativity found on the art scene, nurture experimentation and innovation and pave the way for artistic development within the performing and visual arts.
 We do this in many ways, for instance by supporting innovative performances, exhibitions and special presentations, and through dissemination, communication and development efforts within these two fields.

 The Bikuben Foundation is more than a source of grants.
 When we enter into a partnership, we seek to contribute actively to the development of our partner.
 This means that we are fully committed to short-term programmes as well as longer-term partnerships, and we can offer outreach or financial consulting, provide space for events and activities or establish contact with Danish or foreign foundations, institutions or individuals.

 In addition, we work to produce new knowledge and promote knowledge-sharing and dialogue among artists and art institutions by planning outreach activities.
 We also hold debate events that seek to generate awareness and stimulate conversation about the significance of art among lawmakers and other decision-makers.